 Custom Facebook Feed – Display a facebook feed on your website.
 A good number of features in the free version, extensive options in the paid version.

 Contact Form 7 – This is a relatively easy to use plug-in.
 In order to customize the items on your contact form you do need to read some documentation and implement some short codes, but the documentation is well done.
-It also has a lot of add ons available for free, such as Honeypot (to prevent spam) and database storage of submitted forms.
+It also has a lot of add ons available for free.

 Gravity Forms – If you need more than a basic form, Gravity Forms probably has you covered.
 Built in are options for basic eCommerce (such as a simple bill pay), anti-spam honeypots, database logging, and more.